MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-flow.md

 ---
 title: Use your prompt in Power Automate
 description: Learn how to use your prompt in a Power Automate flow.
-author: phil-cmd
+author: ashbhati
 contributors:
+  - ashbhati
   - phil-cmd
   - v-aangie
 ms.topic: conceptual
 ms.collection:
 - get-started
 - bap-ai-copilot
-ms.date: 09/16/2024
+ms.date: 11/01/2024
-ms.author: plarrue
+ms.author: ashbhati
 ms.reviewer: angieandrews
 ---

 # Use your prompt in Power Automate

-A prompt can be added as an action in a Power Automate flow so it's possible to generate text from it inside an automated process.
+You can add a prompt as an action in a Power Automate flow so it's possible to generate text from it inside an automated process.

 > [!IMPORTANT]
 > - AI Builder prompts are running on GPT 4o Mini and GPT 4o model versions powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).